-- 4. Do I try and sound in AA like an expert on alcoholism?
+- 1. Is my own behaviour accurately described by the Traditions?
+If not, what needs changing? - 2.
+When I chafe about any particular Tradition, do I realise how it affects others? - 3.
+Do I sometimes to get some reward even if not money for my personal AA efforts? - 4.
+Do I try to sound in AA like an expert on alcoholism?
 On recovery?
 On medicine?
 On sociology?
 On AA itself?
 On psychology?
 On spiritual matters?
 Or, heaven help me, even on humility? - 5.
-Do I make an effort to understand what AA employees do?
+Do I make an effort to understand that AA employees do?
 What workers in other alcoholism agencies do?
 Can I distinguish clearly among them? - 6.
-In my own AA life, have I any experiences which illustrate the wisdom of this Tradition? - 7.
-Have I paid enough attention to the book Twelve Steps and Twelve Traditions?
-To the pamphlet AA Tradition How it Developed?
+In my own AA life, have I any experiences which illustrate the wisdom of this Tradition? - Have I paid enough attention to the book Twelve Steps and Twelve Tradition?
+To the pamphlet AA Tradition How It Developed?
+Traditions Checklist reprinted from the February 1971 Grapevine